 BNL is situated on the western rim of the shallow Peconic River watershed.
 The marshy areas in the northern and eastern sections of the site are part of the headwaters of the Peconic River.
-Depending on the height of the water table relative to the base of the riverbed, the Peconic River both recharges to, and receives water from, the underlying upper glacial aquifer.
+Depending on the height of the water table relative to the base of the riverbed, the Peconic River both recharges to and receives water from the underlying Upper Glacial aquifer.
 In times of sustained drought, the river water recharges to the groundwater; with normal to above-normal precipitation, the river receives water from the aquifer.

-In general, the terrain of the BNL site is gently rolling, with elevations varying between 44 and 120 feet above mean sea level.
-Depth to groundwater from the land surface ranges from 5 feet near the Peconic River to about 80 feet in the higher elevations of the central and western portions of the site.
+The terrain of the BNL site is gently rolling, with elevations varying between 44 and 120 feet above mean sea level.
+Depth to groundwater from the land surface ranges from 5 feet near the Peconic River to approximately 80 feet in the higher elevations of the central and western portions of the site.
 Studies of Long Island hydrology and geology in the vicinity of the Laboratory indicate that the uppermost Pleistocene deposits, composed of highly permeable glacial sands and gravel, are between 120 and 250 feet thick (Warren et al. 1968, Scorca et al. 1999).
-Water penetrates these deposits readily, and there is little direct runoff into surface streams unless precipitation is intense.
+Water penetrates these deposites readily and there is little direct runoff into surface streams unless precipitation is intense.
 The sandy deposits store large quantities of water in the Upper Glacial aquifer.
-On average, about half of the annual precipitation is lost to the atmosphere through evapotranspiration, and the other half percolates through the soil to recharge the groundwater (Koppelman 1978).
+On average, approximately half of the annual precipitation is lost to the atmosphere through evapotranspiration, and the other half percolates through the soil to recharge the groundwater (Franke and McClymonds 1972, Aronson and Seaburn 1974).

 The Long Island Regional Planning Board and Suffolk County have identified the Laboratory site as overlying a deep-flow recharge zone for Long Island groundwater (Koppelman 1978).
-Precipitation and surface water that recharge within this zone have the potential to replenish the Magothy and Lloyd aguifer systems lying below the Upper Glacial aquifer.
+Precipitation and surface water that recharge within this zone have the potential to replenish the Magothy and Lloyd aquifer systems lying below the Upper Glacial aquifer.
 It has been estimated that up to two-fifths of the recharge from rainfall moves into the deeper aquifers.
-The extent to which groundwater on site contributes to deep-flow recharge has been confirmed through the use of an extensive network of shallow and deep wells installed at BNL and surrounding areas (Geraghty & Miller 1996).
-This groundwater system is the primary source of drinking water for both on- and offsite private and public supply wells and has been designated a sole source aquifer system by the Environmental Protection Agency.
+The extent to which groundwater on-site contributes to deep-flow recharge has been confirmed through the use of an extensive network of shallow and deep wells installed at BNL and surrounding areas (Geraghty & Miller 1996).
+This groundwater system is the primary source of drinking water for both on- and offsite private and public supply wells, and has been designated a sole source aquifer system by the Environmental Protection Agency.

-During 2012, the Laboratory used approximately 1.34 million gallons of groundwater per day to meet potable water needs and heating and cooling requirements.
-Approximately 75 percent of the water pumped from BNL supply wells is returned to the aquifer through on-site recharge basins and permitted discharges to the Peconic River.
+During 2013, the Laboratory pumped approximately 434 million gallons of water for use on site.
+Approximately 70 percent of the water pumped from BNL supply wells is returned to the aquifer through on-site recharge basins and permitted discharges to the Peconic River.
 Under normal hydrologic conditions, most of the water discharged to the river recharges to the Upper Glacial aquifer before leaving the site.
 Human consumption, evaporation (cooling tower and wind losses), and sewer line losses account for the remaining 25 percent.
-An additional 4.2 million gallons of groundwater were pumped each day from remediation wells.
+An additional 3.8 million gallons of groundwater were pumped each day from remediation wells.
 This water is treated to remove contaminants and is then returned to the aquifer by way of recharge basins or injection wells.